MarlonSchultz/SHM/README.md

 There are 4 different Docker Containers:

 **python-uwsgi**
 The flask application bundled with a uWSGI server as middleware to allow communication between flask and Nginx.
+The uWSGI server is available on port `8080` (but unable to comprehend http requests with its current setup)

 **python-nginx**
 The Nginx server which handles requests from the frontend and passes them to the uWSGI server.
+The Nginx server is available via `localhost:8081` and should respond with `alive`, the health check.

 **tyepscript-nginx**
 The Nginx server which handles requests from the outside world.
+The Nginx server is available via `localhost:8082` and should respond with the ReactJS demo page.

 **postgres**
 The PostgreSQL database.
+The PostgreSQL database is available via port `5432`.

 ## Docker
 ### Dockerfiles